onflow/flow/flips/20220708-resource-reference-invalidation.md

 ```

 ### Drawbacks
 - This is a breaking change, and developers will have to update their codes.
-Many existing contracts maybe affected.
+Many existing contracts may be affected.

 ### User Impact